DSS 4.0 Release notes¶

 - Fixed postfilter on window recipe on DSS engine

-- Don’t fail if invalid engines are added to the list of prefered engines
+- Don’t fail if invalid engines are added to the list of preferred engines

 - Make sure that the default query in Impala recipes is always working out of the box, even with multiple databases